thecodingmachine/react-native-boilerplate/docs/beta builds/README.md

 Fastlane will not work on Windows PC.
 But in all cases, if you need to deploy your app on IOS, you must have a Mac.

 Let's explain which tools we are using to distribute beta builds:
-* Fastlane is the easiest way to automate beta deployments and releases for your iOS and Android apps.
+* [Fastlane](https://fastlane.tools/), the easiest way to automate beta deployments and releases for your iOS and Android apps.
 It handles all tedious tasks, like generating screenshots, dealing with code signing, and releasing your application.
-* TestFlight is part of App Store Connect and let you build your app and invite internal or external users to test it
+* [TestFlight](https://developer.apple.com/testflight/), part of App Store Connect and let you build your app and invite internal or external users to test it
-* Google Play can also make same works as TestFlight, for android users
+* [Google Play](https://support.google.com/googleplay/android-developer/answer/3131213?hl=fr), which can also make same works as TestFlight, for Android users

 ## Installing Fastlane